mlubinsky/mlubinsky.github.com/ml_2/README.md

 https://towardsdatascience.com/how-to-mitigate-overfitting-with-feature-selection-164897c0c3db

- following techniques that can be used to mitigate overfitting:
+Following techniques that can be used to mitigate overfitting:
 Cross-validation
 Regularization
 Dimensionality Reduction